Table of Contents

 Place of Residence - candidates must reside in an assisted living residence or nursing home to receive the benefit.
 It is not a requirement that the residence accept Medicaid.

-Care Needs - must require the level of care typically provided in a nursing facility
+Care Needs - applicants must require the level of care typically provided in a nursing facility

-Assets - less than $1,000 in countable assets, which exclude the value of a home, if occupied by a spouse.
-There is a five-year look-back period for assets to determine whether anything of value has been sold or transferred for less than market value.
-Married applicants can set aside some joint assets and a certain amount of joint income for their healthier spouse following the Medicaid rules to prevent the impoverishment of spouses.
+Assets – applicants must have less than $3,000 in countable assets, which exclude the value of a home, if occupied by a spouse.
+A couple with both spouses as applicants cannot have assets in excess of $6,000.
+There is a five-year Medicaid Look-Back Period for assets to determine whether anything of value has been sold or transferred for less than market value.
+If one is found to be in violation of this look-back period, one may be ineligible for Medicaid for a period of time.
+Married applicants who have a spouse who is not also applying for Medicaid services, can set aside some joint assets and a certain amount of income for their healthier spouse following the Medicaid rules to prevent the impoverishment of spouses.
+Learn more about how Medicaid views assets of married couples here.

 These criteria are approximate and for planning purposes.
-Final eligibility is conducted by the Family Support Division (FSD).
+As mentioned above, final eligibility is conducted by the Family Support Division (FSD).
+If one has income and / or assets above the income limit(s), it is highly recommended that advice be sought from a professional Medicaid Planner.

-In 2017, this program pays up to $292 per month for care in assisted living.
-The program also offers other benefits for full-time, permanent, nursing home care.
+In 2019, Supplemental Nursing Care pays up to $292 per month for care in assisted living and up to $156 per month for residential care facilities.
+This program also offers other benefits for full-time, permanent, nursing home care.
 However, these details have been omitted as they are less relevant to our audience.
-One can read more here.
+One can read more about this program here.

 Contact your local Family Support Division county office for more information.
-A list can be found here: http://dss.mo.gov/offices.htm.
+A list can be found here.

 The state hotline number for the Family Services Division is 1-855-373-4636.
 There is also a 24-hour number with an automated response 7 days a week at 1-800-392-1261.

-The state publishes this brochure about the program.
+The state also has published this outdated brochure about the program.